jbirddog/blue/README.md

 ### Idea for more tools/examples

-1. Write a bs0->blang (gnalb) decompiler by overwriting opcode map/handler
+1. Write a bs0->blasm (msalb) decompiler by overwriting opcode map/handler

 ## TODOs